Remote Rehabilitation for Stroke: What Sets it Apart?

 Everyone has a unique remote rehabilitation recovery story.
 While each stroke recovery journey is distinct, learning how others overcame their obstacles can be inspiring and comforting.

-One favorite telerehabilitation success story is that of Susan, an Imago Rehab patient who suffered a stroke.
-Here is Susan’s recovery story:
+One favorite telerehabilitation success story is that of Susan, this is her story!

 Susan’s Rehabilitation Journey